mobiletonster/blogposts/code/stardrive/stardrive-agent-part1.md

 ### Directory Browsing Code:
 One of the key responsiblities for our StarDrive app will be to browse the directories of the remote machine.
 Specifically, it will be the responsiblity of the `Agent` console application.

 There are a couple of ways to browse directories with C# and .Net Core.
 Using the `System.IO` namespace, we can employ some static methods to do our work.
-Perhaps you have seen code like this before?
+See  Perhaps you have seen code like this before?

 ```C#
 string path = @"C:\StarDriveData\";